Confronting Grand Challenges in Environmental Fluid Mechanics

-The desire to better understand the drivers of climate change provides a major impetus for the rapidly growing research interest in environmental multiphase flows, as our limited understanding of such complex issues as the dynamics of clouds or the rate at which oceans absorb atmospheric CO2, are among the largest uncertainties in existing climate models.
-A common feature shared by the above environmental multiphase flows is the enormous range of length scales to which they give rise, from droplets and clay particles of $O(10^{-6}$ m) to atmospheric weather systems and ocean currents of up to $O(10^6$ m).
-The resulting multiscale nature of the governing mechanisms renders the exploration of environmental multiphase flows by laboratory experiments, numerical simulations, field observations and remote sensing truly a “Grand Challenge”.
+The desire to better understand the drivers of climate change provides a major impetus for the rapidly growing research interest in environmental multiphase flows, as our limited understanding of such complex issues as the dynamics of clouds or the rate at which oceans absorb atmospheric {CO$_{2}$}, are among the largest uncertainties in existing climate models. {The feedback mechanisms between the changing climate and the evolution of glaciers and sea ice will greatly affect sea level rise and the security of freshwater supplies for a large fraction of the world's population.
+Similarly, the increasing intensity of wildfires, dust storms and dune migration due to climate effects poses a threat to people's livelihood in many dry regions of the world.}

-Given the multitude of environmental multiphase flows, we will highlight only a few currently very active research areas that are seeing major advances.
-Driving this progress are our rapidly improving diagnostic and modeling capabilities brought about, for example, by the availability of satellites, drones, and autonomous underwater vehicles, as well as by more powerful computational hardware and software tools.
-We distinguish between ‘dry’ and ‘wet’ environmental multiphase flows.
-In the former, interactions among particles dominate the overall dynamics while the interstitial fluid plays a relatively minor role.
-In the latter, on the other hand, viscous, pressure and buoyancy forces due to the presence of the fluid phase greatly influence the overall transport of mass, momentum and energy, so that they need to be properly accounted for when developing scaling laws and dynamical models.